tinkrelectronic/fritzing-app/build.md

 It's been a long time since I've compiled in linux, even longer with a GUI.
 You may need to build the linux libraries for some of the dependancies.
 I am not sure how these carry over to other distros.
 You may also need to install some qt6 libraries to run Fritzing.

-OpenSSL v 3.0.15 or higher is required to be installed.
+OpenSSL v 3.0.15 or higher is required to be installed.(fallback)